To enable MySQL users to perform manipulation of the

 X DevAPI.
 See Setting Up the world_x Database.

 world sample database, follow

-/tmp/.
-Unpacking the archive results in a single file named
+/tmp/and unpack it.
+Unpacking the archive results in a directory named

 Connect to the MySQL server using the mysql command-line client with the following command:

 $> mysql -u root -p

 rootaccount can be used, provided that the account has privileges to create new databases.

 world.sqlscript to create the database structure and insert the data using the following command:

 mysql> SOURCE C:/temp/world.sql;

 Replace the path to the